maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To reveal the modern consensus on who built Stonehenge and to explore the various theories about its mysterious purpose, from burial ground to healing center."
+"To tell the story of _solving the case_—how modern science debunked the Druid myth and revealed the identity of the true, original builders."

 **Target Vocabulary:**
-"This final video uncovers the most likely builders and the enduring mystery of the monument's function."
+"This final video uncovers the most likely builders."

 1.  **judicial**
 2.  **popularized**